-The sequence of practices of an authentic ngakpa is as follows: one carries out to completion and masters the hundred day Completion Stage tsalung or channel-and-winds practices involving the thigle or vital essence drops, such as elixir extraction practices [techniques that involve extracting essences both from plants and from the air, elements etc in a way that allows the yogi to replenish and extend their vital energies], inner-heat practices (known as Tummo or ‘fierce lady’), and practices involving the ‘lower’ or secret gate [in a medical context the lower gates are the urethra and anus, here this refers to esoteric practices involving sexual energy centers]; then there are the three sections of Dzogchen or the Great Perfection of heart-mind, expanse, and direct oral instructions and particularly, the two Ati yoga practices of ‘cutting through hardness’ and of ‘direct crossing’ [*This description is in accordance with the Ancient Translation School or Nyingma tradition.
+The sequence of practices of an authentic ngakpa is as follows: one carries out to completion and masters the hundred day Completion Stage tsalung or channel-and-winds practices involving the thigle or vital essence drops, such as elixir extraction practices [techniques that involve extracting essences both from plants and from the air, elements etc in a way that allows the yogi to replenish and extend their vital energies], inner-heat practices (known as Tummo or ‘fierce lady’), and practices involving the ‘lower’ or secret gate [this refers to esoteric practices involving sexual energy centers]; then there are the three sections of Dzogchen or the Great Perfection of heart-mind, expanse, and direct oral instructions and particularly, the two Ati yoga practices of ‘cutting through hardness’ and of ‘direct crossing’ [*This description is in accordance with the Ancient Translation School or Nyingma tradition.
 Ngakpa of the New Translation schools cultivate mastery in the ultimate practice of Chagchen or the ‘Great Seal’ Mahamudra].
 Beyond this though, most ngakpa will be able to make mantras work for them once they have got the gist of the Creation Stage practices and have trained emphatically in mantra recitation and tantric ritual procedures.

-‘Approach’ practices of the three roots [i.e. drawing near to or becoming ‘familiar’ with the guru, yidam, and dakini through reliance/propitiation via recitation and visualization retreats], propitiatory ‘amending and restoring’ liturgies for the dharma protectors [fierce and tamed oath-bound spirits that protect Buddhist teachings] , and practices of ‘maintaining the heart-mind essence’ are in general daily practices for ngakpa.
+‘Approach’ practices of the three roots [i.e. drawing near to or becoming ‘familiar’ with the guru, yidam, and dakini through reliance/propitiation via recitation and visualization retreats], propitiatory ‘amending and restoring’ liturgies for the dharma protectors [fierce and tamed oath-bound spirits that protect Buddhist teachings] , and practices of maintaining the essence of the mind’s (basic nature) are in general daily practices for ngakpa.
 [As such], in order to end up a truly qualified or authentic ngakpa you will have to have studied both tantric scriptural traditions and practices for at least twelve to eighteen years.”

 From ‘Notes on Ngakpa Culture’, pg.
 90-91, Ngakpa Association Research, Vol. 6, 2003. ༼སྔགས་པའི་ཤེས་རིག་ལ་དཔྱད་པའི་གཏམ། སྔགས་མང་ཞིབ་འཇུག། འདོན་ཐེངས་དྲུག་པ།༽ photo courtesy of http://www.tibetanyogisvillage.com/Pages/TheNgakpaTradition.aspx